DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 What we have done in this code:

-- opened MySql connection to our database (we’ll need it later, for now just make sure you’ve specified actual connection parameters)
 - specified the “public” folder as the root directory of an application
 - attached the application to 1337 port of the localhost